 Introduction to natural language processing in Python

 NLP is an exciting branch of AI that allows machines to break down and understand human language.
-Data scientists may often use NLP techniques to interpret text data for analysis.
-Alice Zhao walks you through text preprocessing techniques, machine learning techniques, and Python libraries for NLP.
+Alice Zhao often uses NLP techniques to interpret text data for her analysis.
+Alice walks you through text preprocessing techniques, machine learning techniques, and Python libraries for NLP.

 Text preprocessing techniques include tokenization, text normalization, and data cleaning.
 Once in a standard format, various machine learning techniques can be applied to better understand the data.
-This includes using popular modeling techniques to classify emails as spam or not or to score the sentiment of a tweet on Twitter.
+This includes using popular modeling techniques to classify spam emails or to score the sentiment of a tweet.
 Newer, more complex techniques can also be used, such as topic modeling, word embeddings, or text generation with deep learning.

-You’ll see an example in a Jupyter notebook that goes through all of the steps of a text analysis project using several NLP libraries in Python, including NLTK, TextBlob, spaCy, and gensim, along with the standard machine learning libraries including pandas and scikit-learn.
+You’ll work on an example in a Jupyter notebook that goes through all of the steps of a text analysis project, using several NLP libraries in Python including NLTK, TextBlob, spaCy, and gensim, along with the standard machine learning libraries, including pandas and scikit-learn.

-- Experience with programming (the tutorial is in Python, but familiarity in any language such as R, advanced Excel, etc. would be useful) and data analysis (ability to read charts, interpret summary statistics, etc.)
+- Experience with programming and data analysis (the ability to read charts, interpret summary statistics, etc.)

 Materials or downloads needed in advance

 - A laptop with a GitHub repo with install instructions and notebooks